jbenj-upenn/burgerSmash/README.md

 My tutor Meguel Chavez, my classmate Adam Parson, and my instructor Anthony Briglia were all instrumental in getting things to function here.

 ## Future Development
-The style of the page is incredibly basic, as it was not a focus for this project, but I would like to get it to look better.
+The style of the page is incredibly basic, as it was not a focus for this project, but I would like to get it to look better (BETTER).
-Additionally, I'd like to add a 'DELETE' option to each of the two categories.
+Additionally, (SOLVED) I'd like to add a 'DELETE' option to each of the two categories.